Updated: May 10

 shrinks more than Standard 551

-This is my first experience with a 'real' porcelain in my studio.
+This is my first experience with a cone 6 porcelain in my studio.
 Before Elaine's I was using a self-mixed white stoneware recipe, then STANDARD V.P 551.
 From Standard Ceramic Supply's site: "C/6 Very plastic white porcelain.
 Good for throwing.
 Does not contain ball clay.
 Cone 6 Shrinkage 13.0% Absorption 0.3%.
 Product Number: 10551."
-The VP 551 sucked to be honest.
-Someone told me porcelain is like throwing with sand and butter.
-551 was more on the sand side, Elaine's is definitely butter.
+At the time of writing this in 2019, I had issues with the VP and said it wasn't good.
+However, I wonder if they had changed the formula, because it is much lighter in color and had a toothier texture, like sand and butter.
+This was especially troublesome when trimming.
+But as of 2023, I am enjoying it very much.
+Did something change in the manufacturing process?

 not as smooth in texture